Editor integration

 FeatureDescription

-DiagnosticsReal-time parse errors, type errors (including cross-module undefined-call errors), and warnings.
-Shares the same module graph used by harn check and harn run.
+DiagnosticsReal-time parse errors, type errors (including cross-module undefined-call errors), lint warnings, and @invariant(...) violations.
+Shares the same module graph used by harn check and harn run, so harn check --invariants and editor squiggles stay aligned.

 CompletionsScope-aware: pipelines, functions, variables, parameters, enums, structs, interfaces.
 Dot-completions for methods plus inferred shape fields, struct members, and enum payload fields.
 Builtins and keywords.